jdesalle/linfo2142_project/report.rst

 3) Methodology
 ===============
-We will use a computer connected though a satellite link (starlink) to our web server to perform our measurement.
+We will use a computer connected through a satellite link (starlink) to our web server to perform our measurement.
 During each measurement process, Wireshark will be monitoring the traffic to allow us to observe the negotiation of the bandwidth and other interesting information about the protocol directly.

 During each measurement, we will check the time needed for different things: